sealchain-project/sealchain/networking/README.md

-# cardano-sl-networking
+# sealchain-networking

-Subproject with abstracted networking logic that is used in Cardano SL.
+Subproject with abstracted networking logic that is used in Sealchain.

 ## Overview